jokull/jinjet/README.md

 If you look at `public/de/hi.html` you should see the template, extended from `index.html` with the strings translated.
+Jinja2 block based templating and Babel translation FTW.
+The root templates are left intact so you might want to redirect from the root to a default locale in the server conf.
+Jinja2 HTML templates are not pretty in the browser.

 Template Context
 ----------------